 The move to Sweden became a major transition for Hayu Rahmitasari.
 In order not to feel idle, she took up writing.
-Now she has released her first novel – which may be filmed.
+Now she has released her first novel – which may be adapted into series.

 December 2016, Hayu Rahmitasari moved from Yogyakarta, Indonesia with her then six-year-old daughter.
 Her husband, Zaki, had received a doctoral position in Lund and they first thought of a long-distance marriage.
 But after eight months, the distance became too large so she resigned from her job as lecturer at the university in her hometown and moved afterward.

 The couple are both media and communication scholars and in fact they were also “competitors” for a while.

 “We applied for the same doctoral position, but at that time we did not understand that it was only one position available in Lund.
 He was the one who was eventually hired.”

 She describes the first time in Skåne as fantastic, despite the cold and the greyish weather.

 “People from tropical countries are often longing for real winter.”

 But after a while the “honeymoon” ended and she began to feel restless.
 It was difficult to find a job and she, who started an academic career and had worked as a journalist, was not used to sitting idly.